Caring for future generations

 Theme 3 looks at the role of the antimicrobial resistance genes and other potential pathogens in municipal water systems in First Nations communities.
 Both Kumar and Uyaguari are involved with theme 3.
 Kumar’s research is regarding mechanisms of antibiotic resistance in bacteria.

 UM is home to researchers and scholars who respond to emerging issues and lead innovation in our province and around the world.
-Creating knowledge that matters is one of the strategic themes you’ll find in MomentUM: Leading change together, the University of Manitoba’s 2024–2029 strategic plan.
+Creating knowledge that matters is one of the strategic themes you’ll find in MomentUM: Leading change together the University of Manitoba’s 2024–2029 strategic plan.